 Fajitas on a Stick

-These Chicken Fajitas on a Stick are an interactive food.
-Everyone gets their own skewer and can design their own!
+Chicken Fajitas on a Stick are a fun way to serve fajitas.
+Grilled chicken, peppers, and onion for a Mexican dinner on a stick.
+These are an interactive meal where everyone gets their own skewer and can design their own!

 FAJITAS ON A STICK

 I love this way of serving fajitas.
 Everything is more fun served on a stick!
 They are colorful, tasty, and a great way to entertain.

 Start by dicing your onions and bell peppers.
 The key to making these successful is to make your veggies and your chicken roughly the same size.

 The chicken is flavored with fajita seasoning and a little lime juice to brighten the flavor.

 Thread your pieces of chicken and onion onto wooden skewers.
 I always try to put the onion by the chicken because I’ve found that gives the chicken the most flavor.